openfisca/openfisca-doc/en/contribute/guidelines.md

 - Pull Requests should be tested, if feasible:
   - bugfixes should include regression tests
   - new behavior should at least get minimal exercise
-- The CHANGELOG.md file should be updated, in particular new features and backwards-incompatible changes
+- The `CHANGELOG.md` file should be updated, in particular new features and backwards-incompatible changes
-- The version number should be updated
+- The semantic version number should be updated

-Don't make 'cleanup' pull requests just to change code style.
-We don't follow any style guide strictly, and we consider formatting changes unnecessary noise.
-If you're making functional changes, you can clean up the specific pieces of code you're working on.
-Travis does a pretty good job testing IPython and Pull Requests, but it may make sense to manually perform tests (possibly with our test_pr script), particularly for PRs that affect IPython.parallel or Windows.

-To merge a pull request into `master`, the tests must pass.

-Let [Travis CI](https://travis-ci.org/) do the job directly from the pull request page.

-Or execute tests with:

-    make test

-To download tests from [Ludwig](https://mes-aides.gouv.fr/tests/) (the tests tool from [Mes aides](https://mes-aides.gouv.fr/)), see the script [download_mes_aides_tests.py](https://github.com/openfisca/openfisca-france/blob/master/openfisca_france/scripts/download_mes_aides_tests.py).

-The OpenFisca team will check that these points are respected:

-* a relevant entry is added in the `CHANGELOG.md` file
-* tests are updated according to the changes
+- Use atomic commits, in particular try to isolate "code-cleanup" commits
+- Travis tests must pass (they are triggered automatically and result is visible from the Pull Request page).
-* requirements are updated in the dependent projects via their `setup.py`
+- If the Pull Request depends on another opened Pull Request on another repository (like OpenFisca-Core/OpenFisca-France), the requirements should be updated in the dependent project via its `setup.py`.